 Displaying Philodendron Subhastatum Plant

 Because of their interesting, statement foliage, these plants are very easy to display.
-Their bicolor leaves add a quick pop of color into any room.
+Their bicolor leaves add a quick pop of color to any room.
 You can put them in empty corners or next to your furniture.
-Just make sure that your plants and children cannot reach it, because if it is very toxic if accidentally ingested.
+Just make sure that your plants and children cannot reach it because it is very toxic if accidentally ingested.

 Philodendron Subhastatum For Sale